NeuralSurv: Deep Survival Analysis with Bayesian Uncertainty Quantification: Experiments

-We assess discriminative performance using the Antolini's concordance index (C-index)~\cite{Antolini2005}, and evaluate model calibration with the inverse probability of censoring weighting (IPCW) integrated Brier score (IBS)~\cite{Graf1999}.
+We assess discriminative performance using the Antolini's concordance index (C-index)~\cite{Antolini2005}, and evaluate model calibration with the inverse probability of censoring weighting (IPCW) integrated Brier score (IBS)~\cite{Graf1999}, the Distribution Calibration (D-Calibration)~\cite{Haider2020}, and the Kaplan–Meier Calibration (KM Calibration)~\cite{Chapfuwa2023}.
 The C-index evaluates how well a model performs by measuring the concordance between the rankings of the predicted event times and the true event times.
 The C-index ranges from 0 to 1, where higher values indicate better discriminative performance; a value of 0.5 corresponds to random guessing.
 Similar to the mean squared error, the Brier score (BS) assesses the accuracy of an estimated survival function at some time $t$.
 The IPCW are observation-specific weights that account for censoring in survival data, ensuring that the BS remains unbiased.
 The IPCW IBS is the integral of the IPCW BS over the observational period.
+The D‑Calibration test bins each individual’s predicted survival probability at their observed event time into equal-width bins over and applies a $\chi^2$ test to assess whether those predicted probabilities are uniform across bins.
+A well-calibrated model should yield a non-significant p‑value.
+The KM-Calibration procedure compares the average predicted survival curve with the Kaplan–Meier estimate.
+For the KM-Calibration, the closer the two curves align, the better calibrated the model, where 0 indicates perfect calibration and 1 indicates maximal miscalibration and a random prediction yields 0.25.
 The C-index and the IPCW IBS metrics are computed using the \texttt{TorchSurv} package~\cite{Monod2024}.
+The D-Calibration and KM-Calibration metrics are computed using the \texttt{SurvivalEVAL} package~\cite{qi2024survivaleval}.